astreum/whitepaper/README.md

 Transactions are ordered by their hash.

-The creator of a new block is payed a fee 1,000,000,000,000 `Solar` at the current block's solar price.
+The creator of a new block is payed a fee of 10^12 `Solar` at the current block's solar price.

 ### Fusion Contracts